 Fair value measurements are also used for impairment purposes most notably related to oil and natural gas properties.
 Significant Level 3 inputs used in the calculation of fair value takes into consideration of number of assumptions such as future net revenues associated the production and sale of oil and natural gas, future prices, estimates of costs and expenses, timing of production, inflation rates, cost of capital discount rates, future development of prospects and current economic conditions.
-Significant Level 3 inputs used in the calculation of fair value takes into consideration of number of assumptions such as future net revenues associated the production and sale of oil and natural gas, future prices, estimates of costs and expenses, timing of production, inflation rates, cost of capital discount rates, future development of prospects and current economic conditions.
+Significant Level 3 inputs used in the calculation of fair value takes into consideration a number of assumptions such as future net revenues associated with the production and sale of oil and natural gas, future prices, estimates of costs and expenses, timing of production, inflation rates, cost of capital discount rates, future development of prospects and current economic conditions.

-Certificates of deposits are valued at amortized costs, which approximates fair value, and are included as cash equivalents.
+Certificates of deposits are valued at amortized costs, which approximates fair value, and are included as cash equivalents in the statements of cash flows.